 - Use tax-planning software such as TurboTax during the year to minimize your overall tax liability.

 - Study Form 6251 each time you prepare your tax return to see how close you are to paying the AMT.
 Evaluate how close your Tentative Minimum Tax (line 34) was to your regular tax (line 35).
 For information on Form 6251, see the Instructions.

 - Check last year's return for any general business credits that are being carried forward.
 If there are some, they may be due to the Tentative Minimum Tax limit.

-- If you exercise stock options during the year, see Incentive Stock Options for guidance on how the timing of the subsequent sale of stock can affect your AMT liability.
+- If you exercise stock options during the year, see Incentive Stock Options above for guidance on how the timing of the subsequent sale of stock can affect your AMT liability.